-ORP also works with the Ministry of Education to bring marine science into classrooms nationwide.
+We also collaborate with the Ministry of Education to bring marine science into classrooms across the nation.

 The Marine Turtle Rescue Centre

 The Marine Turtle Rescue Centre is one of the most unique sea turtle medical facilities in the world where the majority of the patients are olive ridley turtles.